-The RTP meets state-mandated regional climate targets by implementing the projects and programs in the constrained RTP project list in combination with state-led actions identified in the Oregon Statewide Transportation Strategy (STS), which is Oregon's strategy to reduce transportation-sector GHG emissions.
-The STS includes state-led pricing actions, in addition to implementation of clean vehicle and fuel programs and regulations at the state and federal level.
+The RTP meets State-mandated regional climate targets by implementing the projects and programs in the constrained RTP project list in combination with State-led actions identified in the Oregon Statewide Transportation Strategy (STS), which is Oregon's strategy to reduce transportation-sector GHG emissions.
+The STS includes State-led pricing actions, in addition to implementation of clean vehicle and fuel programs and regulations at the state and federal level.
 The fleet and technology actions cover variables such as the share of zero-emission vehicles, the carbon intensity of fuels, the balance of cars and trucks in the passenger fleet, and vehicle turnover.
-The state-led pricing-actions assumed in the STS assume that the state will implement extensive changes to how transportation revenues are collected in Oregon, both to replace the gas tax, which is not producing enough revenue to meet Oregon's transportation needs, and to reduce GHG emissions by managing demand for driving and encouraging the use of cleaner modes and vehicles.
-The following subsection provides more detail about how the transportation investments in the RTP work alongside the technology and pricing assumptions in the STS - particularly the latter - to meet the region's climate targets.
+The State-led pricing-actions assumed in the STS assume that the State will implement extensive changes to how transportation revenues are collected in Oregon, both to replace the gas tax, which is not producing enough revenue to meet Oregon's transportation needs, and to reduce GHG emissions by managing demand for driving and encouraging the use of cleaner modes and vehicles.
+The following subsection provides more detail about how the transportation investments in the RTP work alongside the technology and pricing assumptions in the STS-particularly the latter-to meet the region's climate targets.
+Additional detail about of the climate analysis conducted for the RTP is provided in Appendix J to the RTP.